-Inspect the report – see for example html file.
+Inspect the report – see Appendix 3 for example html file.

 The report might take several minutes to run, depending on the size of the area you are analyzing and the size of the DEM and derivatives.
 You will know when the file is done when the script finishes running in the Console window, and a ‘>’ symbol appears again, ready to receive more code to execute.
 An html output document opens automatically.
 It will automatically be saved in the working directory with the same name as the report file name, but with an .html file extension.

 You can close the automatically opened html file.
 To open it again and to see it displayed correctly there are a couple of options.
 If your default browser is Mozilla Firefox, it will open correctly either directly from RStudio or from Windows Explorer.
 Firefox also has the advantage of being able to bring an individual report graph to view in a separate window, in a larger size by right clicking and selecting the appropriate view option.
-If your default browser is Internet Explorer and you don’t want to change it to Firefox, you can simply open it in Windows Explorer and click on the “allow blocked content” warning.
+If your default browser is Internet Explorer and you don’t want to change it to Firefox, you should open it from Windows Explorer and click on the “allow blocked content” warning.